dallonf/spa-angular-boilerplate/README.md

 These are not necessarily in priority order.

 - Refactor JavaScript scanning into an NPM module
-- Use `ngmin` to remove the need for manual DI annotations
 - Spritesheet generation
 - Support for Jade templates?
-- Support for Bower components
 - Boilerplate for Karma tests
 - TypeScript support?
 - Use [ui-router](https://github.com/angular-ui/ui-router) instead of ngRoute